cal-cs184-student/sp22-project-webpages-ttran1904/proj3-1/index.md

 # Project 3 Part 1

 Note: Image can't load well on print.
 Please go to my webpage to view images.
+If the webpage images can't load (sometimes Github.io webpages takes a long time to load images up), please look at the images in the source code (`/img-3/` folder)

 ## Part 1: Ray Generation and Scene Intersection
 ### I. Ray generation